 One of the greatest feelings in life is success.

-Through my experience in life and with success so far, I’ve narrowed down success to 4 elements of success in life — grit, growth, giving, and gratitude.
+Through my experiences in life and with success so far, I’ve narrowed down success to 4 elements of success in life — grit, growth, giving, and gratitude.

 In her TED talk, Angela Duckworth describes grit as the true key to success.
 She defines grit as: